Upload from clients

 Upload processes

-In this case, you must authenticate upload requests by deploying an authorization service on your application server.
-Client upload SDKs support two methods: STS token-based authorization and credential-based authorization.
+You must deploy an authorization service on your application server.
+Two methods are supported: STS token-based authorization and credential-based authorization.

 Credential-based authorization